How to Fix a Ceiling Fan Pull Chain Switch

 Why Pull Chains Break and Why It Matters

-Understanding the Pull Chain Mechanism
+How the Pull Chain Switch Works

 Safety First: Preparing for the Repair